-- 4.8.1 The NPPF defines open space as being of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity. - 4.8.2 Applications approved over the course of the 2019/20 monitoring period which will result in the provision of new public open space include that which will be associated with 26no. dwellings permitted at land north of Mortimers Lane and west of Hall Lands Lane and that associated with 605 dwellings permitted through an outline consent at land west of Woodhouse Lane, Hedge End. - 4.8.3 Applications which will also result in the provision of new open space if approved were also submitted over course of the 2019/20 monitoring period.
-This includes that associated with further phases of residential development at the land south of Chestnut Avenue/North Stoneham Park, Stoneham Lane, Eastleigh and the land north west of Winchester Road, Boorley Green development.
-A discharge of conditions application was also submitted for the land west of Woodhouse Lane, Hedge End site for approving the site wide green infrastructure strategy. - 4.8.4 A reserved matters planning application for 45no.dwellings with associated open space provision at land north of Cranbury Gardens, Bursledon was also approved during the 2019/20 monitoring period - 4.8.5 As well as for new open space provision, money was also secured and received by the Council from developers through developer contributions relating to the management, maintenance and improvement of existing areas of public open space and play areas over the course of the monitoring period.
-Further information can be seen on this within the Council's Infrastructure Funding Statement for 2019/20.
+- 4.8.1 The NPPF defines open space as being of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity. - 4.8.2 Applications approved over the course of the 2020/21 monitoring period which will result in the provision of new public open space include that which will be associated with 605 dwellings permitted through a reserved matters consent at land west of Woodhouse Lane, Hedge End. - 4.8.3 Applications which will also result in the provision of new open space if approved were also submitted over course of the 2020/21 monitoring period.
+For example, this includes that associated with the construction of 105 dwellings and associated public open space at land at Toynbee Road Eastleigh, up to 2,500 residential units including public open space on land at Burnetts Lane, Fir Tree Lane and Allington Lane (known as the One Horton Heath development) and the demolition of the former post office and sorting office buildings and erection two buildings consisting of flexible commercial space, 28 units and associated public realm/open space at 14 High Street, Eastleigh.
+Open space provision was also subject to the discharge of conditions being determined for residential development of 100 dwellings on land off Botley Road, West End and the construction of 150 dwellings with ancillary open space on land south of Bursledon Road, Bursledon. - 4.8.4 As well as for new open space provision, money was also secured and received by the Council from developers through developer contributions relating to the management, maintenance and improvement of existing areas of public open space and play areas over the course of the monitoring period.
+Further information can be seen on this within the Council's Infrastructure Funding Statement for 2020/21.